moorl/MoorlDocs/docs-source/MoorlForms/index.en.md

 ## What is this plugin good for?

-The Shopware 6 _Form builder 2_ plugin makes it child's play to create complex forms with independent task areas.
+The Shopware 6 _Form Builder 2_ plugin makes it child's play to create complex forms with independent task areas.

 It is modular, so processes and individual fields can be expanded as desired.